credebl/docs/src/content/docs/en/guides/local-setup-using-docker.md

 ---
-title: Local Setup using NPM
+title: Install CREDEBL using Docker
 description: A reference page in my new CREDEBL docs site.
 ---

 ## Platform API

-Clones the platform repository:
+Clones the platform repository from GitHub:

  ```bash
    git clone https://github.com/credebl/platform.git
    cd platform
  ```

-Create a .env file and set the required environment variables as per the .env.example.To start the API gateway and microservices.
+Create a `.env` file and set the required environment variables as per the `.env.example`.
+To start the API gateway and microservices.

 Start the services: